CreatingNull/CreatingNull.github.io/hardware/cips/index.md

 This is the simplest configuration in terms of wiring complexity.
 It allows the CIPs 12V control voltage to piggy back off the primary source supply.
-This relies on the source voltage being 12-30V, which is often the case
+This relies on the source voltage being 12-30V, which is often the case in reality.

 ### Control Voltage Independently Supplied (CVIS)